Clever/microplane/docs/mp_init.md

 See https://help.github.com/articles/searching-code/ for more details about the search syntax on Github.

+- Search target repos based on a Github Repo Search query.

+For exampel:

+$mp init "org:Clever" --repo-search

+would target all Clever repos

+$ mp init "org:Clever language:Go" --repo-search

+would target all Clever repos written in Go

+See https://help.github.com/articles/searching-repositories/ for more details about the search syntax on Github.

 ### GitLab

-Search targets repos based on a GitLab search.
+Search target repos based on a GitLab search.

 If you are using the *public* version of GitLab, search is done via the Global "projects" scope.
 See https://docs.gitlab.com/ce/api/search.html#scope-projects for more information on the search syntax.
 For example